-18 Recommendation 2006/962/ECof the European Parliament and of the Council of 18 December 2006 on key competences for lifelong learning, OJ L 394/10 of 30.12.2006.
+&lt;sup>18 Recommendation 2006/962/ECof the European Parliament and of the Council of 18 December 2006 on key competences for lifelong learning, OJ L 394/10 of 30.12.2006.
 The eight key competences are: Communication in the mother tongue; Communication in foreign languages; Mathematical competence and basic competences in science and technology; Digital competence; Learning to learn; Social and civic competences; Sense of initiative and entrepreneurship; Cultural awareness and expression.

-- widening access to basic skills such as literacy, communication in foreign languages, mathematical competence, basic competence in science and technology and digital competence; - helping learners to develop transversal competences such as social, civic, cultural and intercultural competences and entrepreneurship in order to adapt to changing society and the requirements of the labour market; - strengthening adults' self-confidence and promoting their personal fulfilment by developing their cultural awareness and capacity for creative expression.
+- widening access to fundamental basic skills such as literacy, communication in foreign languages, mathematical competence, basic competence in science and technology and digital competence; - helping learners to develop transversal competences such as social, civic, cultural and intercultural competences and entrepreneurship in order to adapt to changing society and the requirements of the labour market; - strengthening adults' self-confidence and promoting their personal fulfilment by developing their cultural awareness and capacity for creative expression; - improving the validation of non-formal and informal learning outcomes, taking into account the different needs of adult learners.

 4.2.2.
-Priority 2: Improving the quality of adult education
+Priority 2: Improving the quality, attractiveness of and access to adult education